nf-core/nf-core.github.io/docs.md

 For now, the guidelines are pretty simple.
 The below gives an outline of what is required.
 For more detail, please see the [**list of lint test error codes**](errors).

+If in doubt, we recommend using the [nf-core/cookiecutter](https://github.com/nf-core/cookiecutter) pipeline template to get started.
+This generates a skeleton pipeline with all of the featuers required to pass the below tests.

 ## Features
 All pipelines must adhere to the following: